danielmkarlsson/SuperClean/README.md

 ## Lean is good

 I only included a tiny amount of samples inside the clean-samples folder.
-I also trimmed the fat a lil bit with regards to the effects and synths that are included.
-That's the main thing.
 I did that because that's a lot of data to have to download if you're sharing a very slow wifi connection with 20 other kids who are also trying to get sat up at the same time.
-Also fewer dependencies means less things that can go sideways with the install procedure.
+Also, fewer dependencies means less things that can go sideways with the install procedure.
+SuperClean requires no other languages or external text editors to function.

 ## Be free to be you